 So, according to Kant, space is nothing in itself but rather only a representation—viz. the form by which we represent distinct objects.
 How does he get to this conclusion?

-First, Kant rejects a presupposition he thinks both the absolutist and the relationalist about space hold in common—viz. that space is something independent of the mind in general and our perception (or intuition) in particular.4 In Kant’s terminology space is ideal in virtue of being mind-dependent.
+First, Kant rejects a presupposition he thinks both the absolutist and the relationalist about space hold in common—viz. that space is something “real” in the sense of being independent of the mind in general and our perception (or intuition) in particular.4 Kant’s position, in contrast is that space (and not just its representation) is ideal in the sense of being mind-dependent.
 Kant makes this point clearer later in the Critique.

 This perhaps makes clearer why Kant thought he was making a move with respect to the debate between absolutists and relationalists about space—both positions assume that space is ‘transcendentally real’.
-But why think that space is ‘transcendentally ideal’ in the first place?
-What licenses the move from a claim about space as an a priori intuitive representation to the claim that space is only the form of outer intuition?
+But why think that space is instead ‘transcendentally ideal’, as Kant contends?
+In particular, what licenses Kant’s move from a claim about the representation of space as an a priori intuition to the claim that space is only the form of outer intuition?

 According to Kant, intuition is an ‘immediate’ and ‘singular’ awareness of an object.
 This contrasts with the conceptual representation of an object, which is ‘mediate’ and ‘general’.
 The role of intuition, Kant says, is to present us with objects, while concepts allow for thought of such objects (A320/B377; see also A19 and A50/B74).
-Kant’s argument for the ideality of space proceeds from this definition of intuition (see Prolegomena §§8-10; cf. Allais (2010))
+Kant’s argument for the ideality of space proceeds from this definition of intuition (see Prolegomena §§8-10 and (Allais 2010))

 - Intuition necessarily involves relation to an object